MetOffice/PSyTran/README.md

 ## General user instructions

-Instructions for installing PSyACC and building and viewing its documentation may be found on the [Wiki page](https://github.com/MetOffice/psyacc/wiki#general-users).
+Instructions for installing PSyTran and building and viewing its documentation may be found on the [Wiki page](https://github.com/MetOffice/psytran/wiki#general-users).

 ## Developer notes

 Contributions are very welcome!
-However, please read PSyACC's [Coding Practices](./wiki/Coding-practices) before commencing development work.
+However, please read PSyTran's [Coding Practices](./wiki/Coding-practices) before commencing development work.

 When you make your first contribution, make sure to add yourself to the